 CONCLUSION: Germline mutations were identified in four Malaysian Lynch syndrome patients.
 Immunohistochemical analysis of tumor tissue proved to be a good pre-screening test before proceeding to germline mutation analysis of DNA MMR genes.

 Colorectal cancer (CRC) is the most common gastrointestinal cancer in Malaysia and Lynch syndrome accounts for approximately 1%-5% of all colorectal cancers[1-3].
+Lynch syndrome is generally divided into type I which describes families presenting with colonic cancers at an early age in the absence of multiple colonic adenomas, whereas type II describes similar families who also develop extracolonic cancers particularly those of the female reproductive tract.
 Lynch syndrome is characterized by autosomal dominant inheritance with multiple members affected in families, inheritance of susceptibility genes (mismatch repair genes) with incomplete penetrance (80%-90%), and early onset of CRC and/or extracolonic cancers such as cancers of the endometrium, ovary, stomach, small intestine, hepatobiliary tract, upper urinary tract, brain and skin[5,6].

 In addition to tumor MSI testing which is available to evaluate the MSI status and germline mutation analysis using peripheral blood, immunohistochemical testing of tumor tissue for the expression status of MMR protein has emerged as another option available in the genetic testing of Lynch syndrome.
 Data on germline mutations of MMR genes are available from different parts of the world in varying frequencies, however, no reports are available from Malaysia.
 Hence, this study was undertaken to unravel the spectrum of germline mutations in DNA MMR genes in Malaysian Lynch syndrome patients.
 We investigated the protein expression profile of MMR genes in suspected cases of Lynch syndrome and characterized the associated germline mutations.
 This report focuses on the protein expression profile and germline mutations identified in MLH1 and MSH2 gene.